appwilldev/AWLThemeManager/README.md

 **Support reference**.
 Same with the color.
 If image name isn't found in defaults.plist, we use key as image name.

+### File
+Now you can have “foo”->”bar” in the theme and search all bundles for “foo” of type “dat”, in addition to falling back to the main bundle.
+If key “foo” is not found, “foo” is assumed to be the file name.

 #### Other
 You can add whatever you want to the defaults.plist.
 Just use  `objectForKey:` to get the value.